GodManhattan/CaseTrack-USCIS/privacy_policy.md

 # Privacy Policy

-## Last Updated: April 20, 2025
+## Last Updated: April 23, 2025
-This Privacy Policy describes how CaseTrack USCIS ("we", "us", or "our")—operated by Marlon Martinez—collects, uses, and protects your information when you use our service.
+This Privacy Policy describes how Case Track USCIS ("we", "us", or "our")—operated by Marlon Martinez—collects, uses, and protects your information when you use our service.

-Welcome to the USCIS Case Tracker app.
+Welcome to the Case Track USCIS app.
 We are committed to protecting your privacy and ensuring transparency about how we handle your information.

 Disclaimer: This app is not affiliated with or endorsed by the U.S. Citizenship and Immigration Services (USCIS) or any other government agency.
 It is an independent tool created by a third-party developer to help users track their USCIS cases.
 The app uses publicly available information provided through the official USCIS Case Status API.

 ## Information We Collect